top of page

 Navadha Bhakti

-In Indian tradition nine types of Bhakti have been suggested.
+In Indian tradition, nine types of Bhakti have been suggested.
 One can choose any form or a combination thereof depending on his inclination and interest.

-Kirtan- singing and chanting of lord’s name and stories and mantras.
+Kirtan- singing and chanting of the lord’s name and stories and mantras.
 It destroys all sins of the devotees.

 Smarana- Remembering God all the time without interruption.
 Gopi’s constant remembrance of Krishna and Sabari’s remembrance of Rama is of this type.

-Archana- This is offering God a flower, a leaf, a fruit or even jala ( water).
-Lord said in Bhagwad Gita that any devotee who offers Him a leaf, a flower or even water with devotion, he is very pleased and he gets me only.
+Archana- This is offering God a flower, a leaf, a fruit or even jala (water).
+Lord said in Bhagwad Gita that any devotee who offers Him a leaf, a flower or even water with devotion, he is very pleased, and he gets me only.

 Vandana- This is to pray and prostrate before the Lord.
-Prostrating before all ( as all are creatures of God) our ego destroys.
+Prostrating before all (as all are creatures of God) our ego destroys.
 As soon as we become egoless and humble, we feel oneness with the God.

 Dasya- it is serving God as his Lord and treating one as his servant.
 Hanuman ji served Lord Rama as a servitor.
-Surdas also had a bhav of servant while serving lord Krishna.
+Surdas also had a bhav of a servant while serving lord Krishna.

 Recent Posts